 Blackjack basic strategy is based on the mathematics of the game.
 It has been tested and refined through computer simulations.
 When it is followed correctly it reduces the house edge to the minimum, which is usually about one-half of a percent.
 Minor adjustments are made to basic strategy depending on certain rule variations that the different casinos can chose to use.
 For example some casinos will allow you to double down after splitting (DOS) and some do not allow it.

 There are also some changes made to basic strategy for single and multiple deck games.

 If you want to be a successful blackjack player you will need to learn basic strategy.
 Most players start learning by referring to a basic strategy chart.
+For more information, get guidelines from www.casinotips.co, a site we found pretty helpful.
 The strategy chart shows you how to play your first two cards based on the dealers up card.
 Referring back to the Blackjack 101 article, you know that the house gains its edge by the fact that the player must act first.
 Since the basic strategy chart only deals with the first two cards, you will also need to learn what decisions to make after taking a hit.

 How to Play Hard Hand:

 A hard hand is two starting cards that do not contain an ace.

 If you have eight or less, always hit.

 If you have Nine: Double if the dealer has 3 thru 6 – otherwise hit.

 If you have Ten : Double if the dealer has 2 thru 9 – otherwise hit.